mist64/cbmbus_doc/7 JiffyDOS.md

 The device can delay this step as long as it wishes, e.g. to read data from the media.

-If there is more data, the protocol switches to byte receive mode, otherwise it continues with step 3.
+If there is more data, the protocol switches to byte receive mode (step B0), otherwise it continues with step E3.

-#### 3: Device signals no error within 1100 µs – hold for 100 µs
+#### E3: Device signals no error within 1100 µs – hold for 100 µs
 ![](docs/cbmbus/jiffydos-28.png =601x131)

 In the case of the end of the transmission (EOI), the final step is for the device to signal whether there was an error or whether this is the regular end of the file.